 - Sales Management calls are also made weekly.
 This allows the Sales Leader to check in on his Sales Team and do all that he can to help improve their performance.

-A Sales Cadence can seem troublesome or like just another “hassle” at first.
+A Sales Cadence can seem too tactical or like just another “hassle” at first.
 But, believe me, it’s not.